Friday, 6 January 2017

 portraits and photographs of James and Sam and assorted paraphernalia from

 their lives.
-Most of all I remember their houses, the smell of old wood and
+Most of all I remember the houses, the smell of old wood and

 tobacco, the strange turns of phrase when they spoke, the way that humour